cea002/bggn213_github/MDs/Class18.md

 For RNA-Seq data the API query mechanism quickly hits the web browser interface limit for file size.
 We will present alternative download mechanisms for larger CMI-PB datasets in the next section.
-However, we can still do "targeted" RNA-Seq querys via the web accessible API.
+However, we can still do “targeted” RNA-Seq querys via the web accessible API.

 For example we can obtain RNA-Seq results for a specific ENSEMBLE gene identifier or multiple identifiers combined with the & character: